-Richard Hoover was a theatrical art director and scenic artist who got his big break designing for David Lynch and Mark Frost’s hugely influential TV show.
+Multi-award winning production design Richard Hoover was a theatrical art director who got a big break into screen-based design when he was brought in to create what became David Lynch and Mark Frost’s hugely influential TV show.

-For a show named after a town, location was always going to be of utmost importance to Twin Peaks and in this extensive interview, Hoover, now a multi-award winning production designer of both stage and screen, reveals the part design played in the success of the series.
+For a show named after a town, the location was always going to be of utmost importance to the success of the show.
+In this extensive interview, Hoover, reveals how much of a part the design of the fictional town played in the series’ success.

 FM: Welcome Richard.
 Let’s start at the very beginning.
 How did you get involved in the project?
 Did you actively pursue or did it just arrive on your doorstep unannounced?